-The Washington College Business Office, located at 309 Washington Ave, handles all fees and payments.
+The Washington College Business Office, located in Bunting Hall, handles all fees and payments.
 As a new student, if you have a balance on your student account, the Business Office is where you can go to pay it.
 Tuition, housing, fines and other charges you put on your student ID card will need to be paid to the Business Office.
-Ms. Jenny Hutton is the person in charge of student accounts.
-You can reach her by phone 410-778-7266, ext.
-8 or email jhutton2@washcoll.edu
+You can find more information here: Business Office